jonesy-b-dev/MouseGame/Design Documents/Technical Design Document.md

 ## Collision
 In the object system we have a tag const char* in the base object class. in the `CollidesWith()` function that takes in a `std::string tagToCompare` we first check if the object has collision with the hasCollision bool.
 Then we loop over all the objects in the scene and check what the tag is and compare it to the tagToCompare param.
-If it has the tag we check if the bounds intersect with `sprite.getGlobalBounds().intersects(sprite2)`
+If it has the tag we check if the bounds intersect with `sprite.getGlobalBounds().intersects(sprite2)`.
+Then we return the gameObject so we can do stuff with that from where we checked for collision.

 ## Audio
-Audio is implemented right in the object where it needs to be played.
-No special class needed for this.
+There is a soundBuffer object in the object class to load audio in, subclasses can create sound objects and load in the buffer to call a audio sample.

 ## Updates
 07/10/2024: Added Collision section with details on how to implement collision system.